muximus3/Auto-Eval/README.md

 # Auto-Eval

 **Auto-Eval** utilizes ChatGPT (GPT-3.5-turbo), GPT-4, and Claude's API to evaluate language models with a single command.

-By default, it assesses the accuracy of language models in various aspects, including mathematical calculations, question answering, translation, classification, and more.
-The prompt has been thoroughly tested to maximize evaluation accuracy while using as few words as possible to save token budget, as GPT-4 is quite expensive💰.
+By default, it assesses the accuracy of language models in various areas such as mathematical calculations, question answering, translation, classification and more.

+The evaluation prompt has been extensively tested to ensure maximum accuracy even when using GPT-3.5 while minimizing word usage to save token budget since GPT-4 can be quite expensive 💰.

+To further personalize the prompt, you can modify it using the default templates as a basis.
+For additional information, please refer to the documentation provided below ([click here](#jump)).

-You can also customize the prompt by adjusting it based on templates.
-We have integrated various GPT APIs into a unified interface using the [One-API-Tool](https://github.com/muximus3/OneAPI) library for maximum customization and further development.
+Our unified interface integrates multiple GPT APIs using the [One-API-Tool](https://github.com/muximus3/OneAPI) library, allowing for maximum customization and future development.

 ## Installation